jessecomeau87/Boot/README.md

 - A Digital Circuit is Binary.

 - It uses Boolean Algebra and the Truth Table.
+Mainly due to Logic.

 - It has Input/Output.